nihilamj/sleepwell/Others/Packages and Softwares.md

 easy simple parallel computing

 Joblib is optimized to be fast and robust on large data in particular and has specific optimizations for numpy arrays

+## scikit-learn-1.4.1
+Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
+It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities